EMBEDDED AT THE HIGHEST LEVEL OF MANAGEMENT AND CENTRALLY COORDINATED

 The Director Corporate Sustainability is the central point of contact for matters relating to sustainability, both inside and outside the company, and ensures that future development of sustainability management is linked to GIZ’s corporate development.

 The Director Corporate Sustainability is supported by the Sustainability Office, which coordinates and monitors sustainability management across the company, cooperating closely with other organisational units at GIZ.
-The Sustainability Office promotes sustainability management at locations outside Germany with a specially developed instrument, the Corporate Sustainability Handprint®.
-It has now been introduced worldwide.
+The Sustainability Office promotes sustainability management at locations outside Germany with a specially developed instrument, the Corporate Sustainability Handprint®, which has now been introduced worldwide.

 ‘WE ARE AIMING TO PLAY A PIONEERING ROLE AS A SUSTAINABLE COMPANY.’